MicrosoftDocs/powerbi-docs/powerbi-docs/supported-languages-countries-regions.md

 - The language Power BI Desktop uses when creating hidden date tables from date fields.
 For example, fields are called Month/Monat/Mois, etc.

 > [!NOTE]
-> Power BI’s model currently uses a locale that is not case-sensitive (or kana-sensitive) so “ABC” and “abc” will be treated as equivalent.
+> The Power BI model currently uses a locale that is not case-sensitive (or kana-sensitive) so “ABC” and “abc” will be treated as equivalent.
 If “ABC” is loaded into the database first, other strings that differ only by case such as “Abc” won’t be loaded as a separate value.
 >
 >